krishnaperumal/design-system-bootstrap-ref/README.md

-# NPM Scripts - Static Site
+# Bootstrap based Design Systems
-Reference implementation for Static Sites/HTML Prototypes using NPM Scripts.
+Reference implementation for Design Systems using Bootstrap and NPM Scripts.

 ### Setup